-All recommendations, received with regards 2011 annual accounts, have been implemented by the Agency.
-One recommendation has been closed; other two have been implemented and reported to the Court.
+All recommendations received with regard to the 2011 annual accounts have been implemented by the Agency.
+One recommendation has been closed; the other two have been implemented and reported to the Court.

-2.7 Follow up of observations from the discharge authority
+2.7 Follow-up of observations from the discharge authority

-No additional comments or recommendations to those issued by the Court have been made by the discharge authority with regards to 2011 annual accounts.
+No comments or recommendations additional to those issued by the Court have been made by the discharge authority with regard to the 2011 annual accounts.
 The three recommendations issued by the Court have been implemented.

-The Court made five comments with regards to 2012 annual accounts, all of which have been followed-up and implemented.
+The Court made five comments with regard to the 2012 annual accounts, all of which have been followed up and implemented.

-Three additional comments have been made by the discharge authority with regards to 2012 audit concerning the policy on prevention and management of conflict of interest; the publication of CVs and declarations of interests of the members of the Agency's bodies, senior management and the experts participating in the Agency's expert groups on the Agency's website; and a request to the Agency to communicate the results and impact its work has on European citizens in an accessible way, mainly through its website.
+Three additional comments have been made by the discharge authority with regard to the 2012 audit.
+They concern the policy on prevention and management of conflict of interest; the publication of curricula vitae (CVs) and declarations of interests of the members of the Agency's bodies, senior management and the experts participating in the Agency's expert groups on the Agency's website; and a request to the Agency to communicate the results of its work, and the work's impact on European citizens, in an accessible way, mainly through its website.
 The Agency is working to complete the implementation of these additional recommendations.

-PART 3.
-ASSESSMENT OF THE EFFECTIVENESS OF THE INTERNAL CONTROL SYSTEMS
+PART 3 ASSESSMENT OF THE EFFECTIVENESS OF THE INTERNAL CONTROL SYSTEMS

-3.1 Risk Management
+3.1 Risk management

-The Agency's reporting structures ensured that management was aware and followed closely the achievement of the 2013 objectives.
+The Agency's reporting structures ensured that the management was aware of the 2013 objectives and oversaw their achievement.
 The reporting system included regular management meetings, development and updating of reporting tools and overviews of achievement of results, and regular reporting on operational and key administrative activities.
-The absorption of the Agency's budget was monitored through weekly reports providing an overview on both commitments and payments.
+The absorption of the Agency's budget was monitored through weekly reports providing an overview of both commitments and payments.

-Within this framework, the Agency's management considered the existing risk in several ways, including regular discussions at management meetings and through the development and monitoring of the Risk Register, action plans and concrete actions to mitigate identified risks.
+Within this framework, the Agency's management considered the existing risk in several ways, including regular discussions at management meetings and through the development and monitoring of the Risk Register, action plans and specific actions to mitigate identified risks.

 The AWP outlined the activities and deliverables that contributed to the set objectives.
 A comprehensive set of processes was used to monitor and report on the AWP and human and financial resources.
-Both management and staff in key functions were involved in the planning, risk assessment, monitoring and reporting to ensure the alignment of activities and a common understanding of the Agency's objectives.
+Both the management and staff in key functions were involved in the planning, risk assessment, monitoring and reporting to ensure the alignment of activities and a common understanding of the Agency's objectives.

-A new monitoring approach was introduced in the course of 2013 for the AWP, based on a user friendly "traffic lights system", indicating whether activities were on track and implicitly assessing the risks involved.
+A new monitoring approach was introduced in the course of 2013 for the AWP, based on a user-friendly 'traffic lights system', indicating whether or not activities were on track and implicitly assessing the risks involved.
 The system was based on the identified performance indicators for major activities, allowing the monitoring of progress and the updating of the objectives in case of significant changes and the identification of new risks during implementation.
-The system was subsequently further upgraded so as to include more explicitly the measures to be taken in case of delays.
+The system was subsequently further upgraded to include more explicitly the measures to be taken in case of delays.
 The traffic lights system was reviewed and discussed on a quarterly basis at the management meeting.

-Following recommendations of the Internal Audit Service, towards the end of the year a revision of the system of performance indicators began, with the aim of making a distinction between performance indicators at activity/deliverable level and a selected number of KPIs intended to give management a clearer indication of whether the Agency's overall objectives were being met.
+Following recommendations of the IAS, towards the end of the year, a revision of the system of performance indicators began, with the aim of making a distinction between performance indicators at activity/deliverable level and a selected number of KPIs intended to give management a clearer indication of whether or not the Agency's overall objectives were being met.